 ¶ This Collect is to be repeated every day, after the other Collects in Advent, until Christmas Day.

 In the Collect for the Third Sunday in Advent, we are referred to as the ministers and stewards (caretakers) of the mysteries of God: the Scriptures and His Word.
 We ask for help in getting the hearts of the disobedient, by the wisdom of the just, to turn and look to the Kingdom of God for answers and not this world.
+We are to be like how John the Baptist prepared the way for Christ’s coming by preaching and preparing the path for Christ to begin his ministry.
 In view of the recent events, how timely can this prayer be?
 When we look to the world for solutions, we find the solutions of this world.
 This world, ruled by the Prince of this world, the Prince of Air, the devil himself!
 But, what will people think when we reject worldly solutions to worldly problems.
 There is an answer for that, conveniently following the Collect.

 In the Gospel, Christ asks the crowd of what they expected to see?
 Some great big flashy sign He was going to overthrow the Romans and unite the Jews to conquer the world?
 No, He did not come to do this, for that would be only a temporary and in fact temporal thing to rule the world.
 He came for far more than that; to prepare our hearts for eternity and change us from unjust to just creatures, worthy of God’s creation and His Hands.
+As John the Baptist came to prepare the way for Christ’s preaching, Christ came to prepare our way to join our Father in Heaven.
+His sacrifice was the physical and spiritual action that paved the road for us to ascend to heaven.
 He came to mould and to shape us from being roughly made to something very valuable.
-He came to transform us from death to being truly alive in all of the senses of the word.
+He came to transform us from death to being truly alive.

 To be worthy of the charge and care of His mysteries, we must willing to listen to Him and do whatever we need to do to line ourselves up with what He wants for us, not what we want for ourselves.
 We must think of others, instead of thinking of ourselves all the time.
 I must confess that I am guilty of this, but I am always working on trying to reverse this, as we must, in order to walk with Him.
 We must be willing to never give up and persevere; if we follow this, we will keep getting better and better all the time.